lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ### Background:

 This is just for practice and for fun and thus, will only focus on US, Canada and Japan YouTube channels.
-This will be divided into 3 parts so it won’t be too long.
+This will be divided into 3 parts so it won't be too long.

 ### Dataset